 - CON: Expensive imports due to taxes

 Anything that isn't made in Malaysia will be very expensive to import.
 This includes vital items such as cars.
-There are some auto manufactures within Malaysia, but the quality is sub-par at best.
+There are some auto manufacturers within Malaysia, but the quality is sub-par at best.
 For those thinking of importing their current car, import tax will be extremely high.

 Healthcare in Kuala Lumpur

 + PRO: Doctors are highly skilled and services are cheaper